 So, with maternal pride and respectability on the line, I quickly ducked my hand into the crevice between pre-Revolutionary era buildings.
 I survived.
-Jimmy's hand, no longer the pudgy mitt of early childhood, but not yet the firm grip of a teenager, entwined in mine and we walked down the dark sidewalk together to catch up to our tour guide, William of Williams Ghost Walks of Georgetown.
+Jimmy's hand, no longer the pudgy mitt of early childhood, but not yet the firm grip of a teenager, entwined in mine and we walked down the dark sidewalk together to catch up to our tour guide.

-William, affable and friendly, met us in front of a pub on Front Street as darkness fell.
-From there, we walked through the quiet streets of the historic neighborhood, stopping in front of different houses, shops, municipal buildings, churches, graveyards and a synagogue.
+With the moon lighting our way, the guide led us through the quiet streets of the historic neighborhood, stopping at homes, shops, municipal buildings, churches, graveyards and a synagogue.

 Sounds like a lot of stops, right?
 Well, it turns out that Georgetown is one of the most haunted places in America.
 It's such a lovely and welcoming little seaside town, I suppose it makes sense that people don't ever want to leave.

-At each stop, William told us stories of people who once lived in and visited Georgetown, from the famous to the obscure, from the colonial to mid-century.
-He told us about their lives and deaths, their worlds and cultures, and speculated about why their ghosts might still be waiting (or perhaps trapped?) in Georgetown.
+At each stop we were told stories of plantation owners, slaves, pirates, heartbroken lovers and children who once lived in and visited Georgetown, from the famous to the obscure, from the colonial to mid-century.
+We learned about their lives and deaths, their worlds and cultures, and why their ghosts might still be waiting (or perhaps trapped?) in Georgetown.

 That was all Jimmy needed to hear, and the camera was his.
 He snapped picture after picture, but no ghosts appeared.
-We did, however, spook the heck out of ourselves, just imagining the ghosts who might be hiding just outside the viewfinder.
+We did, however, spook the heck out of ourselves imagining the ghosts who might be hiding just outside the viewfinder.

-Even better than that, we got to spend the night wandering around this beautiful and fascinating town together.
+Even better than that, we got to spend the night together wandering around this beautiful and fascinating town.
 And the best part for me?
-My nine-year-old son even held my hand in public.
-Yes, it was in the dark.
-But still.
+My 9-year-old son held my hand in public.
+Yes, it was in the dark – but still.